 - has a seizure

 - is feverish for more than three days

 If your child’s temperature is higher than 104˚ F, your pediatrician may recommend bathing in lukewarm water.
 Avoid cold or icy water because it’s uncomfortable, may cause shivering or raise your child’s temperature.

-If you’re unsure about a fever, either of our Immediate Care offices in Paintsville or Magoffin County, can help you.
+If you’re unsure about a fever, our Immediate Care office in Paintsville, can help you.
 We have extended and weekend hours to meet your healthcare needs.

 Monday - Friday: 5:00 pm - 9:00 pm